flux-framework/flux-operator/README.md

  - [TODO.md](TODO.md) is a set of things to be worked on, if you'd like to contribute!
  - [Documentation](docs) is currently a place to document design, and eventually can be more user-facing docs.

+## Design

+ - A **MiniCluster** is an [indexed job](https://kubernetes.io/docs/tasks/job/indexed-parallel-processing-static/) so we can create N copies of the "same" base containers (each with flux, and the connected workers in our cluster)
+ - The flux config is written to a volume at `/etc/flux/config` (created via a config map) as a brokers.toml file.
+ - We use an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with an Empty volume (shared between init and worker) to generate the curve certificates (`/mnt/curve/curve.cert`).
+The broker sees them via the definition of that path in the broker.toml in our config directory mentioned above.
+ - TODO we need to figure out how the pods can see one another (TBA)

 ## Quick Start